 |Firearms & ammo (BB gun, paintball gun, bow & arrow, water gun, etc.)||Sandwich maker|

 Q: What buildings will incoming students reside in?

 Answer: First year females are housed in Lorraine Hansberry and Ashmun halls.
 Males are housed in Frederick Douglass and McRary halls.
 Transfer students will be housed in McCauley Hall.

 Q: Do the residence halls have wireless internet?

 Answer: Yes, all residence halls have access to wireless internet service.
 If you have a Mac, you may need to have the IT department configure your laptop for the LionNet service.

 Q: How do meal plans work?

-Answer: All first-year students are assigned a 19-meals-per-week plan.
+Answer: All incoming (first year and transfer) students are assigned a 19-meals-per-week plan.
 Returning students can choose between 14 and 19 meals per week.
 For more information on rates, please visit Dining Services.